Hypercontracts: Preliminaries

 Our preorders will come equipped with a partial binary operation called composition, usually denoted $\times$.
 Composition is often understood as a means of connecting elements together and is assumed to be monotonic in the preorder, i.e., we assume composing with bigger elements yields bigger results: $ \forall a, b , c \in P.\,\, a \le b \Rightarrow a\times c \le b \times c. $ We will also be interested in taking elements apart.
 For a notion of composition, we can always ask the question, for $a, b \in P$, what is the largest element $b \in P$ such that $a \times b \le c$?
 Such an element is called \emph{quotient} or \emph{residual}, usually denoted $c / a$.
 Formally, the definition of the quotient $c / a$ is

 which means that the quotient is the right adjoint of composition (in the sense of category theory).
 A synonym of this notion is to say that composing by a fixed element $a$ (i.e., $b \mapsto a \times b$) and taking quotient by the same element (i.e., $c \mapsto c / a$) form a Galois connection.
 A description of the use of the quotient in many fields of engineering and computer science is given in \cite{EPTCS326.14}.
-From this abstract definition, we can obtain an important property of the quotient:

-\begin{proposition} The quotient is monotonic in the first argument and antitone (i.e., order-reversing) in the second. \end{proposition}

 A partial order for which every two elements have a well-defined LUB (aka join), denoted $\join$, and GLB (aka meet), denoted $\meet$, is a lattice.
 A lattice in which the meet has a right adjoint is called Heyting algebra.
 This right adjoint usually goes by the name exponential, denoted $\to$.
 In other words, the exponential is the notion of quotient if we take composition to be given by the meet, that is, for a Heyting algebra $H$ with elements $a, c$, the exponential is defined as